gshen42/HasChor/README.md

 cabal run bookseller-1-simple seller

 # shell 1 will prompt the user to type in the book they want to buy
-# and we type in "Types and Programming Languages"
 > Enter the title of the book to buy
 Types and Programming Languages